patternfly/training-scenarios/react/react-basics/step2.md

 a) <strong>Locate the `<CardHead>` component.</strong>

-It will look like the following:
+It will look like this:

 <pre class="file">
 &lt;CardHead&gt;